TabularEditor/tabulareditor.github.io/code/DevOps with Tabular Editor/readme.md

-Various sample code used for my DevOps with Tabular Editor presentation.
+Various sample command scripts and Azure DevOps pipeline templates, used for my DevOps with Tabular Editor presentation.